kkinnear/zprint/doc/reference.md

 formatting in some special cases where a `fn-type` is in use`.
 It isn't meant to be a generally useful capabiity to, say, format all lists with extra lines between them.

+#### :nl-separator? _false_

+This only has meaning when using the `:list` function type.
+In that case, if it is true, every list element that requires more than one line will have an additional newline after it, resulting in a blank line.
+In this case (where `:nl-separator? true`), `:nl-count` (if set) will be used as the number of newlines to use after some element that takes more than one line.
+If `:nl-count` is unset, the default is 2, but you can set it to be anything you wish.
+In this situation, a vector value for `:nl-count` is not allowed, and if a vector is configured, the value 2 is used instead.

 `:list` supports some of the same keys as does vector: